 A collection agency cannot sue a debtor on your behalf, nor can it seize a debtor’s property or garnish their wages.
 It can indicate that an account is in collections on the debtor’s credit report, and they can regularly contact the debtor (except in the ways described above), but that’s all it can do.
 It’s up to you if you want to bring the case to court.

 The FDCPA bans you or the collection agency representing you from making false claims verbally or in writing.
 You cannot label the debtor’s withheld payment as a crime or pretend to be a lawyer.
-Similarly, you cannot send false and misleading documents that give the appearance as though a court, lawyer, or state or federal office is pursing action against the debtor.
+Similarly, you cannot send false and misleading documents that give the appearance as though a court, lawyer or state or federal office is pursuing action against the debtor.

 If you decide to send a client to collections, here are some tips to keep in mind when evaluating which collection agency you should hire: